1452 (2nd October)

 First Battle of St Albans

 This battle saw the forces of Warwick, Salisbury and Richard Duke of York defeat the Lancastrians led by Somerset and Northumberland.
-Somerset was killed in the battle and Henry was captured.
+The Duke of Somerset was killed in the battle and King Henry VI was captured.

 With the King under his control, Richard’s father, Richard Duke of York, became Protector of the realm again.